irmen/bouldercaves/README.md

 - Cursorkeys UP, DOWN, LEFT, RIGHT: move your hero.
 - with SHIFT: grab or push something in adjacent place without moving yourself.
 - ESC: lose a life and restart the level.
 When game over, returns to title screen.
+- Space: pause/continue the game.
-- F1: start a new game.
-Also skips the popup screen wait.
+- F1: start a new game, or skip popup screen wait.
 - F5: cheat and add an extra life.
 - F6: cheat and add 10 seconds extra time.
 - F7: cheat and skip to the next level.
 - F8: randomize colors (only when using Commodore-64 colors)
+- F9: replay recorded demo (from title screen)

 ## Screenshot of a level